Frequently Asked Questions

 The Quest Club curriculum is used in a wide variety of programs such as scout like clubs, after school programs, homeschool and in classroom curriculum, senior center clubs, and more.
 Our goal is to make it as cost effective as possible for each group based on the average amount of time and resources we spend communicating and working with each type of member.
 Membership license types are as follows:

 - Club Membership – Club Memberships grant a license to use the Quest Clubs content to run a multiple member club.
 This club can be run as a scouting style club, an afterschool program, an education co-op, a Sunday school program, a senior program, or a special needs program.
-Only the club leader will have access to the website materials.
+Only the club leader and volunteers will have access to the website materials.
 All individual club participants will need to purchase an individual or family membership if they wish to have access to the website content to work on badges and programming outside of regular club meetings.
 User names and passwords may not be shared.

 3. Are there printed handbooks and materials?